-Whether you're in or near retirement, keeping a watchful eye on your spending—and its effect on your principal—can be pivotal in determining whether your funds will last at least as long as you do.
+Whether you're in or near retirement, keeping a watchful eye on your spending can be pivotal in determining whether your funds will last at least as long as you do.

 Tapping your investment portfolio for income during retirement requires a balance between withdrawing too much-and running the risk of depleting your principal-and not withdrawing enough to maintain a comfortable, affordable standard of living that can keep pace with inflation.